 But low-performing farms are struggling, averaging less than $16,000 a year.

 That’s according to the most recent financial analysis of 18 conventional dairies in Maryland maintained by Dale Johnson, the Extension’s farm management specialist.
-Johnson presented the update — part of a continual review of the state’s dairies he began in 1995 — at the Extension’s Dairy Field Day at the university’s Central Maryland Research & Education Center’s Clarksville facility on July 13.
+Johnson presented the update — part of a continual review of the state’s dairies he began in 1995 — at the Extension’s Dairy Field Day at the university’s agricultural research facility in Clarksville on July 13.

 In dairying, “top farmers are profitable, average farmers just barely get along, and bottom farmers are losing money and will go out of business,” Klinefelter said.
 “It means that your farm success and survival depends on your continuous improvement to stay in the front of the pack. … Maintaining your status quo will lead to failure.”